omartek/linux_variePerLaboratorio/piratebox/readme.md

 # PIRATEBOX
-Immagine scaricato a Giugno 2020
+Immagine scaricata a Giugno 2020